 October 11, 2012 : Amelia Granger - Guest Contributor

-Ed Note: This week, we kicked off our Women’s Wealth Building series — and have some solid recommendations for tech tools and methods to help you organize and take control of your finances.
-But before we can get rollin’ with the wealth building, we need to determine exactly where we’re starting.
-The fabulous Amelia Granger of NerdWallet explains how to calculate your current net worth (and how to get to the next level).
+Editor’s Note: Before you get rollin’ with the wealth building, we need to determine exactly where we’re starting.
+NerdWallet explains how to calculate your current net worth (and how to get to the next level).
 Enjoy!

 What’s your net worth?